a reference guide to goodness

 Jojoba Oil(Buxus chinensis)

-An extract from the seed of the Jojoba tree.
+An extract from the seed of the Jojoba shrub.
 Although oil like in consistency, it is actually a wax ester most similar to human sebum.
 A stable non-comedogenic botanical.

 Lavender Essential Oil(Lavandula Angustifolia)